wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/consuming.md

 | `/auth` | POST | Attempt to authorize a payment |
 | `/pay` | POST | Complete a previously authorized payment |

 On the surface, this seems like a decent idea.
 What's wrong with it?
 The main problem is we haven't actually added any value.
 Instead, we've just created a proxy (or _facade_ or _pass-through_ depending on which phrase you like most) for the payments provider.
-This has the net effect of requiring that any consumer of this actor need to be aware of the authorize-then-pay-with-valid-token order of operations of the payments provider contract.
+This has the net effect of requiring that any consumer of this actor needs to be aware of the authorize-then-pay-with-valid-token order of operations of the payments provider contract.

 Put another way, any actor using this "facade" actor would use the exact same abstraction as the payments contract, so why shouldn't more business-appropriate actors just use the provider directly?